sf105/sttp-book/chapters/getting-started/test-automation.md

 Having a fresh clean instance of an object for each test method is a good idea, as we do not want "objects that might be already dirty" (and thus, being the cause for the test to fail, and not because there was a bug in the code) in our test.

-However, duplicated code is something not desirable.
+However, having duplicated code is not desirable.
 The problem with duplicated test code is the same as in production code: if there is a change to be made, the change has to be made in all the points where the duplicated code exists.